 Last but certainly not least is the cost of blood flow restriction cuffs.
 While the phrase “you get what you pay for” comes to mind, I do think that there are a variety of different price points.

-You do not have to use super expensive equipment to get started using BFR.
+You do not have to use super-expensive equipment to get started with BFR.
 You can get BFR straps that cost as little as $10.
-I don’t want the cost of using BFR to be a factor holding you back from using BFR.
+I don’t want the cost of using BFR to be a factor that holds you back.

-Just like anything else, there are low-budget options, middle-of-the-road options, and high-end luxury options.
+Just like anything else, there are low-budget, middle-of-the-road, and high-end luxury options.

 I’ve tried a ton of different BFR cuffs, bands, straps, and other equipment.
 Here are some of my favorites right now.
 I’m sure there are other great options out there, including some high-end premium options, but each of the below is something I personally have used and recommend in what I would consider a reasonable price range.
 I don’t think you can go wrong with any of these options.